Get the answer to these questions in this week’s Q&A with the fertility specialist Dr. Fox:

 I am pleased with the inch loss but want to lose the weight (I only walk and do yoga currently).

-First, if you are only off your ideal body weight (BMI = 22/23) I would not stress over it.
+First, if you are only a little off your ideal body weight (BMI = 22/23) I would not stress over it.
 Stress however, is often what hangs people up.
 Caffeine stimulates the stress system and increases cortisol production preventing weight loss.
 Poor sleep, often worsened by low estrogen causes stress.
 At least 7-8 hours required.
-At 49, there is little doubt that your estrogen is low and supplementation would clearly help.
+At 49, it is likely that your estrogen is low and supplementation may help.

 Working on these areas may help you dramatically.
 Remember though, as we age our metabolic systems do change and we may find it difficult to return completely to age 18 – I have the same problem!!